 Troubleshooting a short circuit requires your sensory organs, such as the nose and eyes, which you can use to identify the area affected by a short circuit with a burning smell and correct the error.
 But as an engineer, we have one piece of advice.
 This work should be done by a knowledgeable electrician rather than yourself.
 Because if you do this work yourself, there is a possibility of shock.

-Most circuit breakers are not thermal type.
+Most circuit breakers are not thermal types.
 And thermal circuit breakers travel current.
 When there is a high current.
 It hits the bi-metallic metal of the circuit breaker until it heats up and does not heat up.

 The main causes of overload include ground fault, overload, faulty arcs, faulty wiring, short circuits, fuses, and others.
 Whenever there is a problem of overload and it is your turn to work in the current line, you need to contact a suitable electrician.